They are coming and their goal is to invade and destroy every single blade of grass growing on your precious garden!

 - Additionally, try reaching out to food-grade Diatomaceous Earth for overall protection.
 The treatment works by scoring the insect’s outer layer as it comes in contact with the powder (Gruesome we know but effective nonetheless).

 Chinch bugs are tiny and terrible.
 They can also be persistent, menacing, and difficult to get rid of when you have a flush and thriving garden- especially if you’re a little laid back and haven’t made most of our tips and services.
+But we get it!
+Not everyone has the time or the energy.
+Which is why we are lucky services like Brandon lawn service company exists.

 So, what are you waiting for?
 Remember that this is war!
 Let’s pledge to exterminate the pesky little pests from the face of our planet.